New Scorched Earth owner says local breweries’ appeal now includes families

 During the pandemic, many breweries across the state built patios and retrofitted parking space to allow more customers to be outside, Stout said.
 He’s also among the growing number of brewery visitors bringing their kids.

-Among the regular events Scorched Earth will host this summer are weekend food trucks, live music, and trivia.
-Doyen also said the brewery is looking to get back into local festivals and he was working overtime to add Scorched Earth to some events over the next few months.
+Among the regular events that Scorched Earth will host this summer are weekend food trucks, live music, and trivia.
+Doyen also said the brewery looks to get back into local festivals, and he was working overtime to add Scorched Earth to some events over the next few months.

 Trivia host Joe Coia, who works with Chicago Trivia and hosts trivia nights at several local venues, including Crystal Lake Brewing in Crystal Lake and Black & Gray Brewing Co. in East Dundee, said while he’s been doing trivia nights throughout the pandemic, he’s noticed a welcome change recently back towards pre-pandemic atmospheres.